 Fifth Pan African Congress: The Glory Beyond Measures

-Few months away, precisely on August 7th to 13th 2023 Nigeria will play host to the fifth Pan African Congress of the Catholic Charismatic Renewal in Africa.
+Few months away, precisely in August 14th to 20th 2023 Nigeria will play host to the fifth Pan African Congress of the Catholic Charismatic Renewal in Africa.

 Charismatics across African countries (Anglophone, Francophone and Portuguese) will gather at Chida event Centre Abuja for a seven day spiritual exercise, praying and ministering God’s words.